hazelcast/fraud-detection-onnx/README.md

 In a real-world scenario, the end of the inference pipeline is typically the start of other pipelines.
 For example, you could create pipelines to:

 * Trigger automatic customer validation request for potentially fraudulent transactions
-* Trigger automatic alerts for ML OPs teeam warning about model/data drift (e.g. determine if model re-training is needed)
+* Trigger automatic alerts to MLOPs team warning about model/data drift.
-* Update Customer "online" features such as "last known coordinates", "last transaction amount". "amount spent in the last 24 hours", number/value of transactions attempted in the last X minutes/days"
+* Update Customer "online features" such as `"last known coordinates"`, `"last transaction amount"`. `"amount spent in the last 24 hours"`, `"number/value of transactions attempted in the last X minutes/days"`

 # Check Logs to see Potentially Fraudulent transactions flagged by the model
 you should see some of these potential fraud cases by inspecting the logs. \